1. THE BOYS WE SERVE

 For more information about our dynamic curriculum, please contact Axel Liimatta at firstname.lastname@example.org.

-Boys at Whetstone attend chapel every weekday morning.
+Boys at Whetstone attend chapel four times each week.
 In addition, they attend a local church service on Sunday morning.
-More significantly, Whetstone’s staff is intentional in their effort to “model the life of Christ” as they interact with each boy.
+More significantly, Whetstone’s staff is intentional in their effort to “model the life of Christ” as they interact with each young man.
 Spiritual discipleship and mentoring form the core of our program.

 Following Christ’s example, servant-leadership is our ultimate goal.
 Each boy will thus contribute a minimum of six hours of community service per week.
 In order to accomplish this, school work is completed in 4 days, allowing one day during each work week for service.

 Whetstone believes that boys grow best when they are productively engaged in a project, and that mentoring is most effective when they work alongside other men in the accomplishment of a worthy goal.
-To this end, boys will gain hands-on experience in the following trades: fence building/repair, carpentry, welding, leatherwork, gardening, plumbing and minor electrical.
+To this end, boys will gain hands-on experience with a variety of skills such as carpentry, fence building, leather work, gardening and a variety of agricultural activities.

 11. THE LEVEL SYSTEM